signal18/replication-manager/README.md

 maxscale-binlog = true
 maxscale-binlog-port = 3306
 ```
-Note that maxscale 2.2 can support MariaDB GTID so force-gtid-mode= false is not needed anymore
+Note that maxscale 2.2 can support MariaDB GTID so force-gtid-mode=false is not needed anymore

 ##Command line client